GooFit/GooFit/README.md

 The examples are designed to be easy to add to.
 Make a new directory, then add a new CMakeLists.txt in your directory with one or more of the following two lines:

 ```
+goofit_add_directory()
 goofit_add_executible(MyNewExample MyNewExample.cu)
-goofit_add_link(SomeNeededDataFile.txt)
 ```

-The first line adds your `.cu` file with goofit code as an executible, and the second one sets up a symbolic link to the data file (or any file) in the build directory to the source directory.
+The first line adds your `.cu` file with goofit code as an executible, and the second one sets up a symbolic links to the source and datafiles in the build directory to the source directory.
+If you perfer to only have some files symbolically linked, use `goofit_add_link(filename.ext)` explicitly for each file.
 To get the example to build when you build goofit, add the name of your directory to `examples/CMakeLists.txt`.

 > If you want to extend the Makefile system instead, copy a Makefile from a different directory, changing the relevent project name (only one program per directory supported), and make a new target in `examples/Makefile`.

 ## Adding a new project

 If you'd like to make a seperate goofit project, you can do so.
 Simply checkout your project inside goofit, with the name `work` or `goofit`+something.
 CMake will automatically pick up those directories and build them, and GooFit's git will ignore them.
 Otherwise, they act just like the example directory.
 If you add a new directory, you will need to explicitly rerun cmake, as that cannot be picked up by the makefile.
+The automatic search can be turned off with the `GOOFIT_PROJECTS` option.

 ## Converting from older GooFit code

 The build system underwent a major upgrade in the move to CMake.
 The folders that were introduced to keep the includes structured require modifications of source code, converting lines like `#include "Variable.hh"` to `#include "goofit/Variable.h`.
 This modification can be done for you by running the provided script, `scripts/ModernizeGooFit.py` on your source files (requires Python and Plumbum).
-You should remove your old Makefiles and use the new `CMakeFiles.txt` files provided in examples - this should require writing about two lines of code instead of the 50 or so previously needed.
+You should remove your old Makefiles and use the new `CMakeFiles.txt` files provided in examples - this should require writing two lines of code instead of the 50 or so previously needed.

 ## Acknowledgement